GridProtectionAlliance/go2cs/docs/ConversionStrategies.md

   > Note: In Go, a struct can be declared inline.
 C# does not support inline or intra-function `struct` definitions, so these dynamic structure elements will be named and declared external to the function.
 A per-parent static class local dictionary of defined types will need to be used during conversion to track this.
 Each inline C# per static class local structure will need an index for uniqueness.
 See [example](https://github.com/GridProtectionAlliance/go2cs/tree/master/src/Examples/Manual%20Tour%20of%20Go%20Conversions/moretypes/slice-literals) with inline `struct`.

+* Go structs use "[type embedding](https://go101.org/article/type-embedding.html)" for extending type functionality instead of inheritance.
+Since converted Go structs use C# `struct` types and structures in C# do not support inheritance, the code conversion process has to manage equivalent field type embedding.
+This process adds fields of embedded types with the same name as the type.
+In Go, embedded type fields are flattened into a single set (selection shorthand), including nested types - so this too has to be managed by the conversion tool.

+  Also, when a type is embedded in another type, the derived type supports the extension methods of the embedded types.
+This is more tricky in C# since interfaces are duck-implemented (see interface strategies below) and the type implemented for the extension method will have no "direct" relation to the derived types save it simply exists as a field in another type.
+The Go compiler seems to create proxy extension functions for the derived type's embedded type methods, as such this is how the conversion tool will accommodate this functionality.

 * Many go functions return a tuple of "value and success" or just a "value" where only the declared return type determines which overload to use.
 To accommodate similar functionality in C#, an overload is defined that takes a bool that returns the tuple style return using a constant like `WithOK`, e.g.:

   ```CSharp